Academies of Sciences and Humanities

 - © Lichtenscheidt/DAAD

-The Union of German Academies of Sciences and Humanities is comprised of eight academies based in Berlin, Düsseldorf, Göttingen, Hamburg, Heidelberg, Leipzig, Mainz and Munich.
+The Union of the German Academies of Sciences and Humanities is comprised of eight German academies of sciences based in Berlin, Düsseldorf, Göttingen, Hamburg, Heidelberg, Leipzig, Mainz and Munich.
 The aim of the Union is to coordinate the basic research of the Union’s member academies and to support them in enhancing their profile at home and abroad.
 The member academies of the Union have elected more than 1,900 scientists and scholars from a wide range of disciplines as ordinary, corresponding and extraordinary members.

 Facts and Figures